 You must complete ALL prerequisite courses with a grade of 'C-' or higher before matriculating into the Doctor of Pharmacy program.
 All academic updates are due to the College of Pharmacy and Health Sciences in August prior to orientation for the professional program.

 What academic updates are required?

 When you apply via PharmCAS, you are required to list the courses that you are taking in the fall semester, as well as the courses that you plan to take in the following Spring and Summer semesters.
 You should post an academic update with PharmCAS in January, after you receive fall grades.
 Spring and summer semester updates should be sent directly to the College of Pharmacy and Health Sciences if you are accepted into the program.

 What can I expect during interview day?

-During on campus interview days, applicants will receive programmatic information from the Dean and Assistant/Associate Deans through several brief presentations, interview with two Pharmacy faculty members, complete an on-site writing sample, tour our pharmacy facilities, and meet with students currently enrolled in our program.
+During on campus interview days, applicants will receive programmatic information from the Dean and Assistant/Associate Deans through several brief presentations, interview with two Pharmacy faculty members or alumni, complete an on-site writing sample, tour our pharmacy facilities, and meet with students currently enrolled in our program.
 In-person interview day activities last for approximately four hours.

 When does the application cycle for the incoming class of Fall 2021 begin and end?

-All applications to the Doctor of Pharmacy program are handled through the Pharmacy College Application Service (PharmCAS).
-The PharmCAS 2020-21 application cycle (for students beginning the professional program in fall 2021) opens on July 14, 2020.
-Applications to the Western New England University Doctor of Pharmacy and Health Sciences can be submitted to PharmCAS through March 1, 2021.
+Applications to the Doctor of Pharmacy program are handled through the Pharmacy College Application Service (PharmCAS).
+The PharmCAS application cycle opens in mid- July for entry into the program the following fall.
+Applications to the Western New England University Doctor of Pharmacy and Health Sciences can be submitted to PharmCAS through June 1.

 I have a disability; how do I request extra time for the writing sample administered on interview day?